-- 49. The Proponent shall: - implement all reasonable and feasible measures to mitigate visual and off-site lighting impacts of the project; - (b) ensure no outdoor lights shine above the horizontal; and - (c) ensure that all external lighting associated with the project complies with Australian Standard AS4282 (INT) 1997 Control of Obtrusive Effects of Outdoor Lighting,
+- 49. The Applicant must: - (a) implement all reasonable and feasible measures to mitigate visual and off-site lighting impacts of the project; - (b) ensure no outdoor lights shine above the horizontal; and - (c) ensure that all external lighting associated with the project complies with Australian Standard AS4282 2023 Control of Obtrusive Effects of Outdoor Lighting (or its latest version).